flutter/website/widgets-intro.md

 instance of `ShoppingListItem` with the new `inCart` value.
-Although the parent creates a new instance of `ShoppingListItem` when it rebuilds, that operation is cheap because the framework compares the newly built widgets with the previously built widgets and applies only the differences to the underlying render objects.
+Although the parent creates a new instance of `ShoppingListItem` when it rebuilds, that operation is cheap because the framework compares the newly built widgets with the previously built widgets and applies only the differences to the underlying [`RenderObject`](https://docs.flutter.io/flutter/rendering/RenderObject-class.html).

 Let's look at an example parent widget that stores mutable state: